Student-centric advice and objective recommendations

 If you are looking for more information on how to complete the FAFSA, check out our How to Complete the FAFSA Guide.

 Pell Grants at University of Pikeville

-51%% of students at University of Pikeville receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+51% of students at not reported receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
-If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to University of Pikeville.
+If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to not reported .

 You can learn more about Pell Grant eligibility here.